Six key takeaways from the Globe and Mail Small Business Summit

 That means making content interactive, clever and truly social; and framing it to reflect the things the Internet is talking about (to ensure it is more widely shared).
 A recent example: Ms. Gagnon persuaded an insurance company to reference TV show The Walking Dead on its Facebook Page by launching a poll titled, “Which character is most likely to need life insurance this season?”

 6. Don’t be the fly on the elephant.
-As CEO of League Inc., serial entrepreneur Michael Serbinis raised $100-million from investors for a digital platform that connects employers and consumers with health and wellness service providers.
+As CEO of League Inc., serial entrepreneur Michael Serbinis raised $25-million (U.S.) from investors for a digital platform that connects employers and consumers with health and wellness service providers.
 He didn’t do it by touting his ability to simply “get a piece” of the 100 year-old workplace benefits industry, but by promising to transform it.

 “The experience sucks, and I want to fix that,” he told them, pointing out that League’s approach is fundamentally different in that it unlocks restrictive caps and allows employees to use health care dollars on services they need most.
 “It’s not enough to be the “fly on the elephant,” Mr. Serbinis says.
 Truly transformative companies aim to “be the elephant.”Report Typo/Error